cDask/portfolio/README.md

 ![Projects Page Screenshot](./resources/documentation/projects-screenshot.jpg)

-This page I because there was more text required than I felt looked good in a card format.
+This page I changed from the wire frame because there was more text required than I felt looked good in a card format.

 ![Projects Page Mobile Screenshot](./resources/documentation/projects-mobile-screenshot.png)